Fetching primary parquet sources and computing exhibits.

 Mode diversification: who runs a balanced services book?

-- WDI services aggregates (BX.GSR.NFSV.CD) net out goods-embedded services and under-count modes 3 and 4 (commercial presence and movement of natural persons); Heuser & Mattoo (2017, WTO ERSD-2017-08) review the BPM6 data-gap catalogue comprehensively.
-For mode-specific detail, WTO-OECD BaTIS and EBOPS-2010 categories resolve business, licensing, construction and government services separately; this is a TODO, the WDI aggregates are workable for the headline gap.
+WDI services aggregates (BX.GSR.NFSV.CD) net out goods-embedded services and under-count modes 3 and 4 (commercial presence and movement of natural persons); Heuser & Mattoo (2017, WTO ERSD-2017-08) review the BPM6 data-gap catalogue comprehensively.
+For mode-specific detail, WTO-OECD BaTIS and EBOPS-2010 categories resolve business, licensing, construction and government services separately; this is a pending ingest task, the WDI aggregates are workable for the headline gap.

 References